Relativity priority dispute: Background

 In the history of special relativity, the most important names that are mentioned in discussions about the distribution of credit are Albert Einstein, Hendrik Lorentz, Henri Poincaré, and Hermann Minkowski.
 Consideration is also given to numerous other scientists for either anticipations of some aspects of the theory, or else for contributions to the development or elaboration of the theory.
 These include Woldemar Voigt, August Föppl, Joseph Larmor, Emil Cohn, Friedrich Hasenöhrl, Max Planck, Max von Laue, Gilbert Newton Lewis and Richard Chase Tolman, and others.
 In addition, polemics exist about alleged contributions of others such as Olinto De Pretto who according to some mathematical scholars did not create relativity but was the first to use the equation.
-Einstein's first wife Mileva Marić was featured in a PBS bibliography and claimed she made uncredited contributions, but the network later wrote that the show was "factually flawed and ultimately misleading" and these claims have no foundation according to serious scholars.
+Einstein's first wife Mileva Marić was featured in a PBS biography that claimed she made uncredited contributions, but the network later wrote that the show was "factually flawed and ultimately misleading" and these claims have no foundation according to serious scholars.

 In his History of the theories of ether and electricity from 1953, E. T. Whittaker claimed that relativity is the creation of Poincaré and Lorentz and attributed to Einstein's papers only little importance.
 However, most historians of science, like Gerald Holton, Arthur I. Miller, Abraham Pais, John Stachel, or Olivier Darrigol have other points of view.
 They admit that Lorentz and Poincaré developed the mathematics of special relativity, and many scientists originally spoke about the "Lorentz–Einstein theory".
 But they argue that it was Einstein who eliminated the classical ether and demonstrated the relativity of space and time.
 They also argue that Poincaré demonstrated the relativity of space and time only in his philosophical writings, but in his physical papers he maintained the ether as a privileged frame of reference that is perfectly undetectable, and continued (like Lorentz) to distinguish between "real" lengths and times measured by observers at rest within the aether, and "apparent" lengths and times measured by observers in motion within the aether.
 Darrigol summarizes:

 Most of the components of Einstein's paper appeared in others' anterior works on the electrodynamics of moving bodies.
 Poincaré and Alfred Bucherer had the relativity principle.
 Lorentz and Larmor had most of the Lorentz transformations, Poincaré had them all.
 Cohn and Bucherer rejected the ether.
 Poincaré, Cohn, and Abraham had a physical interpretation of Lorentz's local time.
 Larmor and Cohn alluded to the dilation of time.
 Lorentz and Poincaré had the relativistic dynamics of the electron.
 None of these authors, however, dared to reform the concepts of space and time.
 None of them imagined a new kinematics based on two postulates.
 None of them derived the Lorentz transformations on this basis.
 None of them fully understood the physical implications of these transformations.
 It all was Einstein's unique feat.